-PREPARING ORIENTATION CURRICULUM FOR CABINET SECRETARIES
+PREPARING ORIENTATION TOPICS FOR CABINET SECRETARIES

 The president and members of their Cabinet must work together as a cohesive team with a shared vision, common values and clear priorities.
-The challenges facing government today require leaders to work across agencies and marshal the resources of their respective agencies to address difficult, long-standing problems.
+Core values, such as stewardship of public trust and commitment to public good, must guide decision-making.
+The Partnership's Public Service Leadership Model offers a new standard for effective federal leadership and includes the critical competencies necessary to advance priorities (Figure).
+These values should influence how the president and members the Cabinet build their leadership teams and work together across agencies to address difficult, long-standing problems.